Algorithmology/list-sorting-tools-starter/README.md

 comments.
 - Accept as input the fully-qualified name of a sorting function that should be subject to benchmarking.
-- Accept as input the description of an input generation procedure that will be able to automatically generate data suitable for the purposes of conducting a doubling experiment to evaluate the performance of the sorting algorithm.
+- Accept as input the description of an input generation procedure that can automatically generate data suitable for the purposes of conducting a doubling experiment to evaluate the performance of the sorting algorithm.
 - Automatically extract the sorting function from the provided Python source code file(s) and then reflectively invoke the function to sort data that was automatically generated.